dashadriano/dashadriano.github.io/README.md

 At start-up, the website already offers options to navigate the site's various sections.

-Unfortunately, due to time constraints, the contact form is merely for show as to what the website could be and requires further coding.
-The website was coded to help people, and as such any feedback would be accepted and considered through the contact section of the site when it is operational.
+Unfortunately, due to time constraints, the contact form is merely to show what the website could be, as it requires further operational coding that would allow actual feedbacks to be sent through the form.
+The website was coded to help people, and as such any feedback would have been accepted and considered through the contact section of the site if it went operational.

-# Developers
+# Developer
 David Joshua Adriano<br />
 `adriano.davidjoshua@gmail.com`

-# Documentation
-Project's Paper:<br />
-Ongoing